JeffreyYu2018/personal-websitev4/_posts/2021-06-22-week-1-in-the-city.md

 ![While everything is new, at least my breakfast is offering some semblance of normalcy ...](../uploads/061421_breakfast.jpeg "While everything is new, at least my breakfast is offering some semblance of normalcy ...")

-On one hand, New York provides some amazing opportunities.
-From the people, the activities, it's all about dense convenience.
+On one hand, New York provides some amazing opportunities and conveniences.
 In many senses, it's a microcosm of how I've found work at EY so far: overwhelming, stimulating, advancement.
+There's SO many people and resources that I'm excited to explore and dive in.
+At the same time, especially for the first week, it was overwhelming trying to create some structure for myself.

 ![Korean fried chicken sponsored by EY.
 The closest place back home is 300 miles away, while here its practically right next to my doorstep.
 That's NYC for ya!](../uploads/061421_kbbq_lunch.jpeg "Korean fried chicken sponsored by EY.
 The closest place back home is 300 miles away, while here its practically right next to my doorstep.
 That's NYC for ya!")